 How to Shave Your Neck Beard

-So, your first step in eliminating the dreaded neck beard is to place one or two fingers above your Adam's apple.
-This is the beard line.
+So, your first step in eliminating the dreaded neck beard is to place one or two fingers above your Adam's apple; this is the beard line.
 Go ahead and grab your trimmer (with no guard) and mark that line by removing some hair.
 You want a clean line, so be meticulous until you get the hang of it.

 Follow Your Jawline

-It’s important that you pay attention to your jawline when you work on the neckbeard.
+You must pay attention to your jawline when you work on the neckbeard.
 Your jawline will curve up a little as you get closer to your ears, and you want to follow that slight curve.
 Match the contours that are on your body.
 It looks better.

 Define Your Corners

 You also want to carefully define the corners.
 They should have a clear look to them, and you can choose if you want sharp or rounded corners.
 There is no universal answer as to which is right for you.
 Try both and go with the style you prefer.
 Typically speaking, the sharper corners appear more masculine and deliberate, but they don't always prove to be the superior aesthetic.